Use WunderGraph with Neon

 WunderGraph is an open-source Backend for Frontend (BFF) framework designed to optimize developer workflows through API composition.
 Developers can use this framework to compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
 This guide shows how you can pair WunderGraph with your Neon database to accelerate application development.

 With WunderGraph, you can easily introspect your data sources and combine them within your virtual graph.
 WunderGraph treats APIs as dependencies.
 You can easily turn your Neon database into a GraphQL API or expose it via JSON-RPC or REST.
-With an easy-to-deploy PostgreSQL database like Neon, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.
+With an easy-to-deploy Postgres database like Neon, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.

 This guide demonstrates setting up a full-stack app with Neon and WunderGraph, securely exposing Neon to your Next.js frontend in under 15 minutes.
 While WunderGraph and Neon are compatible with a variety of frontend clients, this demo focuses on using Next.js.